didumfernando/didumfernando/README.md

  ![Typing SVG](https://readme-typing-svg.demolab.com/?lines=I+am+Didum+Fernando!)

  I am currently a Year 1 Computing Student at Anderson Serangoon Junior College.
 I am an aspiring software developer and aspiring Computer Science Student.
-Thank you for chancing upon my gallery of proejcts.
+Thank you for chancing upon my gallery of projects.

  - 🌱  I'm currently learning and exploring furthur into React .
  - 🔭  My experiences in coding languages and frameworks such as Python, HTML, CSS, SASS, React, Javascript, SQL, MongoDB and Flask.